5 simple tips for curly haired kids

 Many say a wide toothed comb or a specific curly hair brush will make a huge difference.
-We recommend the Dream Detangler from Tangled Kids Hair Care.
-Another tip is to brush out nots from lower curls first and work your way up to your crown.
+There are many on the market more suited to curly hair.
+Another tip is to brush out knots from lower curls first and work your way up to your crown.

 Tip number 5 – Curly hair accessories